What is ReClipped?

 What are video annotations?

-Video annotations are your notes on particular segment of a video.
+Video annotations are your notes on particular segments of a video.
 These notes can range from a simple bookmark title to an elaborate backstory about the segment.
 Typically, annotations are created by users, to summarise the video segment in their own words.

 How to create video annotations?